styblope/otel-cicd-demo/jenkins-maven/README.md

 docker compose up -d
 ```

 > **Important:**
-> If your Instana backend is **self-hosted** with a self-signed certificate you have to **import the certificate** to the server's Java keystore to allow Instana API access.
-Copy the certificate as `instana.crt` to the working directory and uncomment the respective section inside the [Dockerfile](./Dockerfile) prior to building the project.
+> If your Instana backend is **self-hosted** using a self-signed certificate you have to **import the certificate** to the server's Java keystore to allow Instana API access.
+The self-signed certificate location can be found in your self-hosted `settings.hcl` file.
+Copy and rename the certificate as `instana.crt` in the working directory and uncomment the respective section inside the [Dockerfile](./Dockerfile) prior to building the project.
 Finish the installation and setup by following the Jenkins tutorial from [this point](https://www.jenkins.io/doc/tutorials/build-a-java-app-with-maven/#accessing-the-jenkins-blue-ocean-docker-container).

 To avoid using a separate online source code repository, the demo mounts the sample application source (`simple-java-maven-app`) as a local Git directory inside the Jenkis server container.
 We'll point to this directory later when configuring the Jenkins pipeline.